Khosiyat/Decision-Making-Process-Document/Git-Workflow.md

-# GitHub Workflow Guidelines for Lund University's `biodiversitydata-se` Project
+# GitHub Workflow Guidelines the Tech Team
 To minimize conflicts among us (developers) in terms of maintaining a clean and organized codebase and to ensure a smooth and efficient code review process we've established the following guidelines.

 ## Basic Principles